|

 These three small, inscribed tablets started a debate that is challenging the conventional wisdom of European prehistory, because they have been dated from around 6.500 years ago.¹ Some scholars argue they date even earlier at 7,300 years old.² More prudent researchers, date the stones to 6,000-5,800 years ago.
 In any case, the astonishing question is did the South-eastern Neolithic Europe develop its own script before Sumeria and Egypt?

 Given the context of the finding, the tablets from Tartaria are probably amulets or votive tablets.
 The clay is grey-reddish and crystallised, to the point of looking like tuff.
-Careful observation and analysis is needed to ascribe to them their potential value as a written document as they contain much more than ascertained from a cursory examination.

 Technical analysis of the Transylvanian tablets that the inscriptions are not simple signs or randomly distributed insignia, rather the inscriptions are characters from some type of writing system.
 There are three reasons for this conclusion.